 Scroll down to show the station entries and the longitudinal envelope.
 Weights entered for stations are default values.
 For example if you are always the pilot you can enter your own weight next to the applicable station and the Weight & Balance planner will always default that station to that weight.

 Any station entry with the word ‘Fuel’ in it is assumed to be a fuel tank.
-Fuel is divided in the ratio of the entered weight of a fuel tank.
-If you want more complex fuel scenarios, you can use Fuel Tables.
+For more complex fuel scenarios, such as multiple fuel tanks with different arms, you will need to use Fuel Tables.
 The Lateral Envelope will appear if any lateral arm is non-zero in the station list.
 Tapping the Edit button in the top right corner will allow you to add or delete stations and envelope points using the green plus ‘+’ or red minus ‘-’ symbols.

 10.5.
 Fuel Tables¶